04aks/gemini-sdk/README.md

 # Gemini SDK
   A Java SDK for Gemini, to easily integrate the AI model into your java project.

-  Contextual AI not available right now, meaning you have to call all methods provided below each time you ask the AI something.
+  Note: Contextual AI is not available at this time, so each request to Gemini requires calling the methods below individually without retaining context between requests.

 ## Integration
 To include the Gemini SDK in your Maven project, add the following to your `pom.xml` file: